lives in the deep shade of old forests

 - Not Threatened

-Schistochila liverwort forms finely divided, feathery mats on tree bark, each leaf cut into narrow finger-like segments that give the whole plant a delicate, lacy appearance.
-Pale green to yellowish-green, often translucent, it looks like a miniature forest clinging to the trunk.
+Schistochila pinnatifolia is a tiny fern.
+Or so it pretends.
+A plant that wears a disguise.
+It forms finely divided, feathery mats on tree bark.
+Each leaf cut into narrow finger-like segments.
+Giving the whole plant a delicate, lacy appearance.
+Pale green to yellowish-green.
+Often translucent.
+It looks like a miniature forest clinging to the trunk.
 A plant that dreams of being a tree.